grain-lang/grain-lang.org/src/guide/conditionals.md

 ## The `if` Expression

-While we typically call it an `if` _statement_, `if` is technically an expression—and can be used anywhere an expression is allowed.
+Code can be executed conditionally using `if` expressions.

 ### Single-sided `if`

+The `if` expression can be used with no `else` in order to execute side effects:

 ```grain
 module Main